 Blue Origin Logo

 In 2015, Blue Origin began developing a launch vehicle to bring heavy loads into orbit.
-This new stage was reflected in the emblem with even, tall, bright blue letters.
+This new stage was reflected in the emblem, with evenly spaced, tall, bright blue letters.
 The elements hinted at the result of the work – the New Glenn rocket, which was the largest of all the company’s ships.

 Bright glyphs embody a breakthrough, a bright idea that will facilitate the delivery of parcels into space.